jsencinas/dev/README.md

 configuration files, so if you don't want the dot files, theres no need to clone it.

 # Quick setup
-There are multiple sh files to automate some installation processes.\n
+There are multiple sh files to automate some installation processes.
 - To get a full desktop installation run the following file:
 - Modular sh files are located in the sh_files directory